Undergraduate Degree: Overview

 - Social Justice (SJ).

-Courses certified as meeting the SF State Studies requirements may be upper or lower division, may be in General Education, a major or minor, or may be an elective.
-Because of the large number of SF State Studies courses, most students will take more than one SF State Studies course, and will not have to seek out such courses.
-A brief description of each is given below.
-Please check the Bulletin for additional requirements that these courses may meet.
+Courses certified as meeting the SF State Studies requirements may be upper or lower division, may be in General Education, a major or minor, or an elective.
+Because of the large number of SF State Studies courses, most students will take more than one SF State Studies course and will not have to seek out such courses.

 A detailed listing of all General Education areas and courses begins on General Education Lower Division.
 You can find specific areas of our GE program by visiting the General Education Table of Contents